tools4j/stacked-off/README.md

 **Important**: You must include in your download the Sites.xml file that is present in every data dump.

 **Important**: Once downloaded, do NOT unzip the 7z site files.
-Stacked Off can only read from the archived site files.
+StackedOff can only read from the archived site files.

-# Running Stacked Off
+# Running StackedOff
 * Call /path/to/stacked-off/bin/stacked (if running on Linux/MacOS)
 * Call C:\path\to\stacked-off\bin\stacked.bat (if running on Windows)